thomasebsmith/grub-split/README.md

 $ ./scripts/run.sh -- <pid>
 ```

+## Contributing
+To contribute, please respond to an issue stating that you would like to create
+a pull request.
+Once your pull request is ready, it will be reviewed.

 ## Roadmap
 ### v0.1 (in progress)
 - Ability to analyze Mono images, classes, and objects on macOS